Skip to content

 The bigger point

-The documentation problem is really a coordination problem.
-And the faster your team moves, the more every coordination failure amplifies.
+The documentation problem is a coordination problem.
+The faster your team moves, the more every coordination failure amplifies.

 Spec drift isn't a symptom of a careless team.
-It's a symptom of a workflow designed for a slower pace trying to keep up with a faster one.
+It's a symptom of a workflow designed for human-paced handoffs trying to keep up with agent-paced implementation.